rmaicle/dlang-guide/background/compilation.md

 Otherwise, the syntax-validated tokens are fed to the semantic analyzer.

 Semantic Analysis
-: Semantic analysis analyses the tokens from the syntax tree and determine their meaning.
+: Semantic analysis is the process of determining the meaning of the program by examining the syntax tree from the previous phase.
 At this point, the program is basically executable.
 In fact, this is how interpreters run programs.
-The reference compiler has an option to do exactly that.
-The next phase is an optional step which requires telling the compiler that you explicitly want the next step to be performed.

 Optimization
 : Optimization is an optional process.
-The compiler must be told explicitly that this step must be performed.
-This is necessary because this process is a resource intensive operation.
+The compiler must be told explicitly that this step must be performed because this is a resource intensive operation.
 The compiler will analyze the entire program and implement the fastest and most efficient way that the program can run.
 The program is rewritten very efficiently without making any unintentional side effect.

 Code Generation
-: Code generation is where the optimized or unoptimized code is translated into machine instructions for a target machine architecture [^machine architecture].
+: Code generation is where the optimized or unoptimized code is translated into machine instructions for the target machine architecture [^machine architecture].
-The result can then be fed into a linker.

 ##### Sections